robinsloan/the-oakland-follower-sentinel/README.md

-The Oakland Follower-Sentinel is a demo Spring '83 client that you can access at `https://followersentinel.com`.
+The Oakland Follower-Sentinel is a demo Spring '83 client that you can access on the web at [followersentinel.com](https://followersentinel.com) or run locally on your computer.

 ![A screenshot of the demo client, showing several boards of varying colors, some with clever styles applied.
 On the right side, there's a panel for publishing a board of your own.](demo-client-screenshot.png)